LuukHenk/dotfiles/README.md

 ## The setup
 Run the setup_installer to start the setup configuration
-- Asks for detection of package versions
+1. Asks for detection of package versions
-- Asks for installation of configuration files
+2. Asks for installation of configuration files

 ### Package versions
 (./lib/package_info.py) The versions of packages are compared with the latest stable version of the manager(s) .
 Programs and managers can be added to the __init__ function of the package info file.

 ### Configuration file installer
-(./lib/config_installer.py) The configuration file installer installs configuration files found in the config source path (standard: ./etc/).
+(./lib/config_installer.py) The configuration file installer installs configuration files found in the config source path (standard: ./etc).
 More files can be added to the __init__ function of the file.
 The configuration files will stay synchronized after the installation using the magical symlinking (so no need to run the config_file_installer.py again after altering the source files)

 #### Standard configuration files (for now)
-### /etc
-This folder contains configuration files for the terminal and neovim.
-They will automatically be updated when altered after the installation

 * **.bashrc**: The .bashrc contains some terminal configuration
     * Aliases for programs and easy navigation
     * Terminal settings for easy navigation